Defective Workmanship Litigation - Part 1 Involves Poor Work Definition, Expert Witness Report, Mitigation, and more.Page last modified: March 25 2022

 Understanding Various Issues Within the Law of Defective Workmanship Involving Construction or Renovation Projects

-Workmanship that fails to meet the standard required of the work is defective.
+Construction work or renovation work or repair work that falls below the required legal standard is defective.
 The standard required standard may be expressly stated within a contract or, if the contract was silent, meaning failed to state a standard, the standard may be implied.
 The standard required may be described in detail or may be stated or implied as simply to perform in a manner that is usual to trade; or in some circumstances, the standard required may be to just achieve the requirements of the relevant building code, if any.

 With the above said, it remains notable that what actually does constitute as a defect is subjective.
 An excessively proud property owner may view the quality of work performed as defective while a less discerning property owner would be deeply satisfied.
 Additionally, an experienced tradesperson may deem the work of a general handyman as flawed despite the work of the handyman satisfying the local building inspector.
 With so many viewpoints, what actually is a defect can be highly confusing; however, a defect, legally, is any imperfection that fails to meet the contractual obligations of the project or the negligence standard known as a good and workmanlike manner.
 Sometimes a contractor will perceive, incorrectly, that simply meeting the local bylaw requirements and complying with the Building Code Act, 1992, S.O.
 1992, Chapter 23 is satisfactory.
 Of course, in the end, a defect is a defect if a judge says so.
 In the case of Scott v.
 Sarsfield Foods Ltd., 2000 CanLII 3533, how a defect is legally deemed as a defect was well explained whereas it was stated: